A commit was reverted at work. The commit was present in the repository history, but there was no trace of it in the GitHub file history log.

 (still using a.txt

-as the file name) didn’t list the commit, but using the --full-history
+as the file name) did not list the commits, but using the --full-history

 option worked: